hemidactylus/katasandbox/repair-improvements/step4.md

 ### SSTable inspection

-Enough with the theory - let's look at the SSTables on Node2 now and at its "repair status", as we did in Step 2, by running the following on the console of Node2:
+Enough with the theory - let's look at the SSTables on Node2 now and at their "repair status", as we did in Step 2, by running the following on the console of Node2:
 ```